 He was born in Algeria, and brought up in Spain and Britain.
 He is a citizen of the U.S., New Zealand, and France.
 He has conducted extensive field research in the Pacific, principally on Nukulaelae Atoll, Tuvalu, where he has spent a total of four years since 1979, as well as Tonga, where he began fieldwork in 1977, shortly after obtaining a BA in Mathematics from the College of Creative Studies at the University of California at Santa Barbara.
 He obtained a PhD from the University of Southern California in 1986, and an MA from Stanford University in 1981.

 In 2011, Niko Besnier was awarded a 5-year Advanced Grant from the European Research Council for a project entitled “Globalization, Sports, and the Precarity of Masculinity.”
-This project began in September 2012, and involves five PhD students and two postdoctoral fellows, who began work in September 2013.
+This project began in September 2012, and involves four PhD students and two postdoctoral fellows, who began work in September 2013.
 A description of the project is available by clicking on “Sports Mobility Project” in the menu bar above.

 In mid-2015, he will become editor-in-chief of American Ethnologist.
 Angelique Haugerud, the journal’s current editor-in-chief, will continue to accept manuscripts until mid-2015 and is responsible for the content of all four AE issues in 2015.
 As is customary, Besnier as new editor will honor manuscript decisions made by the current editor.
 The transition will have no effect on manuscript screening criteria.
 The current and incoming editors are working closely together, and authors should not time their manuscript submissions to the editorial transition.